Memorization Dynamics in Knowledge Distillation for Language Models: Identifying features associated with student memorization

-Section~\ref{sec:extended_mem_classifier} reports strong performance of classifiers trained using these features across multiple datasets and model architectures.
-Figure~\ref{fig:all_metrics} shows the distributions of these features, with a clear separation between memorized and non-memorized examples.
-Section~\ref{sec:extended_all_features} further presents these feature distributions across different datasets and model architectures.
+Table~\ref{tab:feature_importance} reports feature weights for our first classifier.
+Zlib entropy is by far the most dominant feature (coefficient of $-4.50$), consistent with our findings from Section~\ref{subsec:easy_to_memorize}, where lower zlib entropy is associated with \emph{easy-to-memorize} examples.
+Section~\ref{sec:extended_mem_classifier} reports the performance of classifiers trained on these features across multiple datasets and model architectures.
+Figure~\ref{fig:all_metrics} shows the distributions of these features, with a clear separation between memorized and non-memorized examples; Section~\ref{sec:extended_all_features} presents these distributions across additional datasets and model architectures.